Learn more about the Moakley Archive and Institute's policies and guidelines related to access, use, and collection development in the sections below.

 In general, access restrictions may be imposed on an entire collection or a portion of a collection depending on the specific circumstance.
 Access restrictions typically limit what researchers can view for a specified amount of time, and may be placed on materials due to fragile condition, privacy concerns, institutional policies, or donor stipulations.

-In the case of University records, certain categories of records are closed to research for 50 years from date of creation and for records containing personal information, such as student records, these are closed to research for 80 years.
+In the case of University records, certain categories of records are closed to research for 50 years from date of creation, and records containing personal information, such as student records, are closed to research for 80 years.
 To access restricted records, researchers are responsible for contacting the originating office to obtain permission.
 These restrictions do not apply to public records which are defined as University records that were intended for public use at the time of creation such as University publications, newsletters, pamphlets, catalogs and student publications, and certain other classes of materials.

-- Alumni papers: On a case-by-case basis, the Archive will consider the donation of the personal papers of an alumnus or alumna that illustrate significant contributions made to the University, their profession or field of research, or with an affiliated organization, or employing institution.
+3.Alumni papers: On a case-by-case basis, the Archive will consider the donation of the personal papers of an alumnus or alumna that illustrate significant contributions made to their field of research, their profession, or to Suffolk University.

 In general, the Archive cannot accept the following materials: